-- Trains Community Health Workers (CHWs) through the Expanding Community Health Outcomes (ECHO) program. - Delivers Asthma Trigger Mitigation Tool Kits that may include items like mattress covers and HEPA-filtered vacuums. - Offers interpreter services. - Developed the Environmental Assessment Application for smart phones. - Strong partnerships with local churches. - Links participants to local food banks.
+- Trains community health workers (CHWs) through the Expanding Community Health Outcomes (ECHO) program. - Delivers Asthma Trigger Mitigation Tool Kits that may include items like mattress covers and HEPA-filtered vacuums. - Offers interpreter services. - Developed the Environmental Assessment Application for smart phones. - Has strong partnerships with local churches. - May also link participants to local food bank.

-CHWs also work with doctors to help the participant obtain appropriate medication.
-One CHW stated, "The patient's asthma is now controlled...She no longer has confusion on what she should be using.
-This has given the [participant] peace of mind." - Tyra Jones
+CHWs work with doctors to help the participant obtain appropriate medication.
+One CHW stated: "The patient's asthma is now controlled.
+She no longer has confusion on what she should be using.
+This has given the [participant] peace of mind."
+Tyra Jones